vnitinv/thrift-versioning-py/readme.md

 The server implements versions 1.1.0 and 2.0.0 as distinct rack applications on separate endpoints.

-You can a sample client with the [client runner](examples/client.rb) ruby script.
-It take a single command line argument, the version of the interface to use: 1.0.0, 1.0.1, 1.1.0, or 2.0.0.
-To demonstrate binary compatibility, the 1.* versions of the client all connect to the local 1.1.0 server stood up by the server rack app.
-When you run the 2.0.0 version of the client it connects to the 2.0.0 endpoint in the rack app.
+You can run a sample client with the python scripts.
+To demonstrate binary compatibility, the 1.* versions of the client all connect to the local 1.1.0 server stood up by the server.
+When you run the 2.0.0 version of the client it connects to the 2.0.0 endpoint.

 First install the thrift binaries using your platform installer.